 Click on Universal Serial Bus Controllers and right-click on your hard drive driver.

-Click on Update Driver and follow the on-screen prompts to continue with the update process.
+Click on Update Driver and follow the on-screen prompts to continue the update process.